Nifilat/alx-low_level_programming/0x0C-more_malloc_free/README.md

 FYI: The standard library provides a different function: calloc.
 Run man calloc to learn more.

-[3-alloc_grid.c](./3-alloc_grid.c) - Write a function that returns a pointer to a 2 dimensional array of integers.
+[3-array_range.c](./3-array_range.c) - Write a function that creates an array of integers.

-- Prototype: int \*\*alloc_grid(int width, int height);
+- Prototype: int \*array_range(int min, int max);
+- The array created should contain all the values from min (included) to max (included), ordered from min to max
-- Each element of the grid should be initialized to 0
+- Return: the pointer to the newly created array
-- The function should return NULL on failure
+- If min > max, return NULL
-- If width or height is 0 or negative, return NULL
+- If malloc fails, return NULL

 [4-free_grid.c](./4-free_grid.c) - Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.